 The girls have participated in workshops developing experience and skills in performance, costume design, musical style, direction, music production and promotion.
 These have included trips to the local wetlands to take pictures and make sound recordings.

 Walgett: River Stories

-We took a trip on country with the Sista Speak teachers.
-The group discussed a performance around the concept of Walgett – Where 2 rivers meet.
-We will facilitated three workshops – Music Creation, Dance and Craft to start pulling the ideas into the show.
+There have been trips on country with the Sista Speak teachers where the group have identified to have a performance around the concept of Walgett – Where 2 rivers meet.
+Various workshops were developed around developing skills in music creation, dance and craft to pull ideas for the show.

-“We look forward to presenting our initial work later in the year for community members and taking the performances on the road!”
+“We look forward to presenting our work to community members and taking the performances on the road!”

 The project is funded through the Commonwealth Bank Grassroots Grant program.